RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-11-01-newsletter.md

 ### Funding Opportunities

+- [DARE UK Transformational Programme](https://www.ukri.org/opportunity/dare-uk-transformational-programme-core-components/) **deadline 26th November**.
+The main objective of this funding opportunity is to support the transition and integration of solutions developed as part of the 2023 DARE UK Driver Projects to production-ready reference implementations, ready for testing and adoption in real-world research settings by secure UK Trusted Research Environments (TREs).
+- [Access to high performance computing facilities – autumn 2024](https://www.ukri.org/opportunity/access-to-high-performance-computing-facilities-autumn-2024/) **deadline 28th November**.
+This opportunity provides an open and flexible route to computational support for high quality projects across the entire UK Research and Innovation (UKRI) remit.
+If you are considering submitting an application, please consider contacting research-it@sheffield.ac.uk, who would be happy to advise/review.
-- [FAIR-IMPACT's 3rd call](https://fair-impact.eu/3rd-open-call-route-2-support-opens-30-sept), deadline 4th Dec, hopes to fund applicants in four areas
+- [FAIR-IMPACT's 3rd call](https://fair-impact.eu/3rd-open-call-route-2-support-opens-30-sept) **deadline 4th Dec**.
+Hopes to fund applicants in four areas
     - Managing data types, schemas and vocabularies and crosswalks for FAIR researcher related metadata (in partnership with FAIRCORE4EOSC)
     - Creating EOSC compliant interoperability policies based on the EOSC Interoperability Framework (IF)
     - Testing the trustworthy and FAIR-enabling repositories prototype
     - Implementation of a shared API for semantic catalogues
-- [DARE UK Transformational Programme](https://www.ukri.org/opportunity/dare-uk-transformational-programme-core-components/), deadline 26th November.
-The main objective of this funding opportunity is to support the transition and integration of solutions developed as part of the 2023 DARE UK Driver Projects to production-ready reference implementations, ready for testing and adoption in real-world research settings by secure UK Trusted Research Environments (TREs).
-- [Access to high performance computing facilities – autumn 2024](https://www.ukri.org/opportunity/access-to-high-performance-computing-facilities-autumn-2024/), deadline 28th November.
-This opportunity provides an open and flexible route to computational support for high quality projects across the entire UK Research and Innovation (UKRI) remit.
-If you are considering submitting an application, please consider contacting research-it@sheffield.ac.uk, who would be happy to advise/review.
 - [UKFin+ Funding Research Collaborations for Wicked Problems in Financial Services](https://ukfin.network/) UKFin+ is an EPSRC funded £2.5M programme of funding, whose aim is to bridge the gap that currently exists between the research in universities and the needs of the financial services industry, consumers, and regulators.

 #### Jobs